Built for construction crews

 Two-click payroll export

-At end of pay period, review the exception inbox (late arrivals, missed breaks, OT), approve, export to ADP / Gusto / QuickBooks or generic CSV.
+At end of pay period, review the exception inbox (late arrivals, missed breaks, OT), approve, then download a CSV formatted for ADP, Gusto, QuickBooks, or a generic CSV.
 No transcribing from paper.

 ClockOut vs the alternatives